blynkkk/blynkkk.github.io/Sharing.md

 ## Shared access to your hardware
 Imagine giving someone an App to control your Project.

 • people you’ve shared your project with can’t modify anything.
-They can only use it.
+They can only use it
-• you can update your app, change the layout, add widgets and it’s immediately synced to everyone.
-When you turn the app off -
+• you can update your app, change the layout, add widgets and it’s immediately synced to everyone
 • you can revoke access at any moment

 How it works:
 - you distribute the QR code to your users (you can email, print, post to social media, do whatever you want)
 - your users download Blynk app, scan the code and your app opens for them ready to use.
 They don’t even need to login or create an account.

-Go to your Project's Settings
+Go to your Project's Settings:

 <img src="images/dash_setttings_sharing.png" style="width: 200px; height:360px"/>

 Click on "Generate Link" button :